 Vietnam is being drawn ever more tightly into a neo-colonial relationship with the Soviet imperialists.
-The Soviet-armed and financed troops that were sent marauding into neighboring Kampuchea to set up a pro-Hanoi and pro-Soviet puppet regime are the principal and most striking example of this neo-colonial relationship.
+The Sovietarmed and financed troops that were it marauding into neighboring Kamchea to set up a pro-Hanoi and proviet puppet regime the principal and most striking example of this neocolonial relationship.
 But other facts, large and small, hammer home the same point.

 After the fall of Saigon, Vietnam and the Soviet Union concluded an economic agreement which provided for Soviet participation in the future economic planning of Vietnam.
 And the Soviets were not long in exacting payment for their "generosity."
-Over the past several months Soviet technicians have been placed in the U.S.-built base at Danang to maintain and refuel long-range Soviet reconnaissance aircraft.
+Over the past several months Soviet technicians have been placed in the U.S.-built base at Danang to maintain and refuel longrange Soviet reconnaissance aircraft.
 In March, several hundred Soviet maritime workers and experts arrived in Vietnam to work at Cam Ranh Bay, the former U.S. multi-billion dollar naval port, and they are in the first stages of transforming it into a Soviet naval installation.
 In addition, the Soviets have constructed two electronic eavesdropping complexes in Laos and have set up a radar tracking system in Kampuchea.
-No wonder Brezhnev & Co. have described Vietnam as a vital "outpost" in Southeast Asia.
+No wonder Brezhnev & Co. have described Vietnam as a vital "outpost" in Southeast Asia.1

 But the work for their new overlords does not stop there.
 In line with their efforts to draw other Southeast Asian countries into the Soviet net, particularly the U.S. imperialist-dominated countries of the Association of Southeast Asian Nations (ASEAN), the Vietnamese leaders have taken to denouncing the liberation struggles in those countries, specifically those that have not sided with Vietnam in its contention with China, although not all of these groups have gone along completely with the Chinese revisionists either.
 In January of this year the Vietnamese-dominated Lao People's Revolutionary Party, with obvious Vietnamese support if not instigation, is reported to have issued an ultimatum to the Communist Party of Thailand to abandon its long established sanctuaries in Laos.
 During his tour of the ASEAN nations last year, Vietnamese Prime Minister Pham Van Dong laid a wreath at a shrine to reactionary government forces killed in fighting communist insurgents in Malaysia and publicly foreswore any further aid to the Malaysian Communist Party, which Vietnam subsequently denounced.
-And public radio broadcasts from Hanoi have attacked the New People's Army in the Philippines, the military arm of the Communist Party of the Philippines, calling it an "outlawed extremist organization" and characterizing its revolutionary work as having "increased its subversive activates in the Philippines."

-What went wrong in Vietnam?
-How did it move from waging revolutionary war against imperialism to waging reactionary war against Kampuchea?
+And public radio broadcasts from Hanoi have attacked the New People's Army in the Philippines, the military arm of the Communist Party of the Philippines, calling it an "outlawed extremist organization" and characterizing its revolutionary work as having "increased its subversive activites in the Philippines."2 war against imperialism to waging reactionary war against Kampuchea?
 How could it be that this country that once inspired millions could now come to generate disgust and cynicism among so many?